nmaas-platform/nmaas-docs/docs/nmaas-applications/tutorials/gp4l-orchestrator.md

 - `Password for the Uptime Kuma web server` - password related to the defined username
 - `Password for the Uptime Kuma API` - password used to authenticate to the Uptime Kuma API
 - `Oxidized Git repository URL` - URL to the Git repository related to the Oxidized instance that is to be used
 - `Email addresses to receive the generated repository access SSH public key` - once the Camunda orchestrator is setup and initialized it will generate a pair of ssh keys used to access the Oxidized Git repository.
-The public key of this pair will be sent to this email address and will then need to be copy pasted to the NMaaS user profile.
+The public key of this pair will be sent to this email address and will then need to be copy pasted to the nmaas user profile.
 (Note: check the junk folder)
 - `The name to use for all Git commits created by Camunda` - name under which all Git changes will be made
 - `The email to use for all Git commits created by Camunda` - email under which all Git changes will be made